Discreetly Fit Training Guidelines

 It is ok if you don’t feel any of these when you start.
 As you become more efficient with your training the impact is going to be felt.
 For this to happen, ensure that you keep improving your maximal contractions and relaxations.

 Avoid overload as it can hinder progress.
 If you increase the number of your repetitions or frequency watch out for signs of pelvic floor strain.
-At this time, the energy stores of your pelvic floor muscles become depleted and as a result signs of weakness may present or magnify.
+At this time, the energy stores of your pelvic floor muscles become depleted and as a result, weakness signals may present or magnify.

 Order of Exercises